 Looking for higher pay?
 Big brands often don’t pay as competitively as you might think – simply because they don’t have to!
 Smaller organisations may be less well funded, and the environment and perks not as plush, but they often offer more complex roles with greater levels of responsibility and higher remuneration packages as a result.

 Making the best decision for you

-In the end it’s down to personal choice.
-Earlier on in your career, when you’re perhaps still lacking some skills and experience, the impact of a well-known name on your CV could provide a huge boost.
+In the end, it’s down to personal choice.
+Earlier in your career, when you’re perhaps still lacking some skills and experience, the impact of a well-known name on your CV could provide a huge boost.
 Alternatively, in the long-term, a role within a smaller company that offers more scope for responsibility and the acquisition of skills may actually have a larger impact on your career.

 So, if you’ve decided you’re ready to take the next step in your career, we’d love to hear from you.
 We can share our expertise on the current market and salaries, plus what employers are looking for.
 And, by exploring together where your experience and aspirations best fit, we can guide you towards making the choice that’s right for you.